kingchan818/vscode-type-reference-bottleJsDI-extension/README.md

-# nano-backend-language-support README
+# nit-backend-language-support README

-This is the extension "nano-backend-language-support" for backend framework in Nano.
+This is the extension "nit-backend-language-support" for backend framework in Nano.

 ## Features
 1. Type Definition for bottlejs (Jump to definition)